Heading Out of Mt Gambier, South Australia - Cycling Across Australia

 Lookout, Tower Hill, Victoria

-Warrnambool is the biggest place we’ve been in since Adelaide.
-Things were buzzing with Christmas activities but we were more interested in finding somewhere we could watch the cricket.
-The Aussies were giving the Poms a run for their money in the Ashes series and that made a nice change from the past few years.
+Warrnambool is the biggest place we’ve been since Adelaide.
+Things were buzzing with Christmas activities, but we were more interested in finding somewhere we could watch the cricket.
+The Aussies were giving the Poms a run for their money in the Ashes series, and that made a nice change from the past few years.

-The next day we fronted up at the train station a bit worried our plans might all go to shit if they didn’t let the bikes on.
-In the end it was an easy matter to load them on the train and spend a relaxing 3 and a half hours making our way into Melbourne.
-We were sad to be leaving the bikes but we will be back in the saddle in a couple of weeks when we’ll be returning to Warrnambool and heading out on one of THE iconic road trips in Australia, The Great Ocean Road.
+The next day we fronted up at the train station, a bit worried our plans might all go to shit if they didn’t let the bikes on.
+Ultimately, it was easy to load them on the train and spend a relaxing 3 and a half hours making our way into Melbourne.
+We were sad to be leaving the bikes, but we will be back in the saddle in a couple of weeks when we return to Warrnambool and head out on one of the iconic road trips in Australia, The Great Ocean Road.

 Merry Xmas and Happy New Year from Catch Our Travel Bug